 How is real estate commission in Idaho calculated?

 Idaho real estate commission is based on the property’s sale price.
 For example, if you agree to provide real estate services to your client for a 5.69% commission, you’ll multiply the final sale price by 5.69% to determine the commission.
 Of course, this money is typically split between the buyer’s and seller’s agent.
-The seller’s agent usually sets the buyer’s agent’s commission.
+However, in some cases, the buyer’s agent will be paid directly by the buyer under a pre-arranged agreement.

-According to Zillow, the average home value in Idaho is currently $442,087.
+According to Zillow, the average home value in Idaho is currently $462,838.
 This is excellent news for real estate agents.
-Since Idaho’s average negotiated commission rate is 5.69%, real estate agents will earn $25,155 for overseeing the average real estate transaction.
+Since Idaho’s average negotiated commission rate is 5.69%, real estate professionals will earn $26,335 for overseeing the average real estate transaction.

 Who pays the real estate commission in Idaho?